 Tying back into supplements, minerals are typically broken down by the body into charged ions, which can be absorbed easily by tissues without reaching its intended destination.

 Fortunately, scientists have come up with a way to enhance bioavailability of supplements; providing liposomal protection to the product.

 This is where things get a little more complicated, but a whole lot more important.
 Liposomal protection is, put simply, a process used to protect ingredients from breaking down by essentially surrounding them with a bubble or membrane.
 Scientifically, liposomes are spherical vesicle-like structures made up of lipid bilayer (a.k.a. a fat or oil).

 They play a vital role in the process–ensuring that the vitamins and nutrients you’re consuming aren’t destroyed by your stomach acids and upper digestive system.
-To protect vitamins like Vitamin C or glutathione, they’re often encapsulated in a synthetic liposome, similar to the ones naturally occurring in our cells.
+To protect substances like Vitamin C or glutathione, they’re often encapsulated in a synthetic liposome, similar to the ones naturally occurring in our cells.

 Because cell membranes in the body are made up of similar lipid bilayers, this allows compounds that also have lipid bilayers to slip right through them.
 This can dramatically increase the amount of nutrient that reaches the bloodstream, which is great news!